oqolarte/oblong/content/project/site.md

 some have specific use cases in mind.

 However, like most tutorials online, they get outdated quickly.
-Sooner or later, reading the documentation becomes necessary.
+Sooner or later, reading the official documentation becomes necessary, as one can assume that it's updated.

 As with everything else, it's important to be patient and willing to read the manual.
 In case you're stuck, you can also ask the community.
-Hugo has a decent documentation[^hugo-doc].
+Hugo has both decent [community](https://discourse.gohugo.io) and [documentation](https://gohugo.io/documentation)[^hugo-doc].

-Truth be told, Hugo's learning curve is steep, especially if you're like me with no "real" coding experience.
+Honestly, Hugo's learning curve is steep, especially if you're like me with no "real" coding experience.
-Maybe it helps when you've been dealing with software programming for a while.
-Your mileage may vary.
+But if you have the patience to read, learn, and ask for help, Hugo, as well as other SSGs, might just be the right magic for you.

 My process involves a lot of trial and error to get this site looking the way it is now, simple as it is.

-Honestly, though, Hugo may be too complex of a generator for a simple website such as this one.
-But we'll see.
-It's something I'm already familiar with.
+Having said all that, I'm still looking out for a "simpler" tool, the SSG that fits just right for my use case.
+After all, a tool is a tool.

 ### Disabling Internal Templates